A circular walk between Overton and Cuddington Heaths starting from Malpas Cross, and taking in some peaceful Cheshire countryside,

-Look out for inscriptions to past church wardens within the churchyard walls, or take a further detour behind the church to view Castle Hill mound (2)
+Look out for inscriptions to past church wardens within the churchyard walls, or take a further detour behind the church to view Castle Hill mound.

 Once you leave the churchyard, turn right along the tarmac drive.
 Keep to the left track past the disused Parish Hall.
 The way is marked by a wooden fingerpost.

-The Parish Hall (3) was originally the stables for the Higher Rectory.
+The Parish Hall (3), now derelict was converted to a meeting hall by the Reverend Guy Hepher in the 20th century.It was originally the stables for the Higher Rectory.

 Malpas Parish is unusual in having had, until the 19th century, two rectors.

-In the 12th century, Baron Robert Fitzhugh had no male heirs, so the barony of Malpas, and the right to appoint a rector, was divided between his two daughters.
+In the 12th century, Baron Robert Fitzhugh had no male heirs, so the barony of Malpas, with the right to appoint a rector, was divided between his two daughters.